Many personalities – one company

 On a father-son trip to the mountains in 2015, a conversation on the great opportunities presented by digital technology inspires the start of Maximilian’s future career path and makes them both realize: Viessmann still isn't making use of the opportunities enough here.
 The plan is quickly hatched: Maximilian is to oversee the company’s digital transformation with his expertise as Chief Digital Officer.
 This phase, which was originally intended as a six-month interlude, ushers in the next change of generation.
 Maximilian shall become Co-CEO at the end of 2017 and then also take over the management of the largest business area in 2019.
 Maximilian has been the sole CEO of the Viessmann Group since 2022.

-With the digital transformation, Maximilian – backed by the complete confidence of his father – rings in the next major cultural change at Viessmann.
+In 2018, Professor Martin Viessmann’s son Max takes over the management of the company as Co-CEO, together with Joachim Janssen.
+With the digital transformation, Max – backed by the complete confidence of his father – rings in the next major cultural change at Viessmann.
 He does away with further hierarchical levels, fosters close personal relationships on a first-name basis, and promotes a transparent, open organization in which mistakes are communicated honestly and frankly and lessons are passed on.
 It is important to him that all employees are involved in and accompany the transformation process.
 The monthly “State of the World” meetings, which 14500 employees can experience live on site or online, are an important part of the corporate culture.
-Like the three company leaders before him, Maximilian also follows the motto: “Challenges – no matter how big – keep us moving forward.”
+Like the three company leaders before him, Max also follows the motto: “Challenges – no matter how big – keep us moving forward.”
+Since July 2022, Max has been the sole CEO of the Viessmann Group; since the global partnership of Viessmann Climate Solutions and Carrier Global, he has also been a member of the Board of Directors of the leading global provider of intelligent climate and energy solutions with headquarters in the US.

 Martin Viessmann is born in 1953 as the fourth of five children.
 Unlike his predecessors, the founder’s grandson does not complete an apprenticeship as a machinist or metalworker.
 He studies business administration at the University of Erlangen-Nuremberg.
 Martin Viessmann actually wants to continue studying engineering after his exams, but his father brings him into the company as commercial director in 1979.
 Business expertise and new products are in demand due to the energy crisis.
 Together, father and son restructure the company, rely on energy-efficient products, and thus manage to make up for the declines in sales.